Orange Peel Fungus

 Possible Confusion

-Some members of the Peziza family, pictured, can look similar and are poisonous but are brown to tan and never as bright orange as the Orange Peel Fungus.
+Some species from genus Peziza, pictured, can look similar but are brown to tan and never as bright orange as the Orange Peel Fungus.
+Pezizas are inedible not toxic.

 The Scarlet and Ruby Elfcup are similar but bright red.